 Friedman, Billings, Ramsey & Co., Inc., and Citigroup Global Markets Inc., each a co-lead managing underwriter of this offering, and Wachovia Bank, National Association and Banc of America Securities LLC, each a co-managing underwriter of this offering, each have interests in the successful completion of this offering beyond the underwriting discounts and commissions they will receive.
 A fund that is an affiliate of Friedman, Billings, Ramsey & Co., Inc. beneficially owns approximately 2.3% of our outstanding common stock prior to the completion of this offering.
 Friedman, Billings, Ramsey & Co., Inc. also served as the initial purchaser and placement agent for our July 2004 private placement.
-We have filed a resale shelf registration statement registering all of the shares of common stock purchased or placed by Friedman, Billings, Ramsey & Co., Inc. in our July 2004 private placement, including the shares of common stock beneficially owned by the fund that is an affiliate of Friedman, Billings, Ramsey & Co., Inc. In addition, we intend to use a portion of the net proceeds of this offering and draw, on a pro forma basis, \$4.5 million under our anticipated senior secured revolving credit facility to repay approximately \$20.0 million of existing mortgage debt incurred in connection with our acquisition of The Lodge at Sonoma Renaissance Resort & Spa and held by Bank of America, N.A., an affiliate of Banc of America Securities LLC.
-In addition, we have obtained a commitment for a three-year, \$75.0 million senior secured revolving credit facility from Wachovia Bank, National Association (an affiliate of Wachovia Capital Markets, LLC, which is a comanaging underwriter in this offering), Citicorp North America, Inc. (an affiliate of Citigroup Global Markets Inc.) and Bank of America, N.A.
-In connection with our expected purchase of the Marriott Los Angeles Airport and the Renaissance Worthington, we have obtained commitments from Wachovia Bank, National Association to provide acquisition mortgage financing in the agg through the purchase of hotel properties subject to ground leases.
-As lessee under ground leases, we would be exposed to the possibility of losing the hotel property, or a portion of the hotel property, upon termination, or an earlier breach by us, of the ground lease.
+We have filed a resale shelf registration statement registering all of the shares of common stock purchased or placed by Friedman, Billings, Ramsey & Co., Inc. in our July 2004 private placement, including the shares of common stock beneficially owned by the fund that is an affiliate of Friedman, Billings, Ramsey & Co., Inc. In addition, we intend to use a portion of the net proceeds of this offering to repay approximately \$20.0 million of existing mortgage debt incurred in connection with our acquisition of The Lodge at Sonoma Renaissance Resort & Spa and held by Bank of America, N.A., an affiliate of Banc of America Securities LLC.
+In addition, we have obtained a commitment for a three-year, \$75.0 million senior secured revolving credit facility from Wachovia Bank, National Association (an affiliate of Wachovia Capital Markets, LLC, which is a co-managing underwriter in this offering), Citicorp North America, Inc. (an affiliate of Citigroup Global Markets Inc.) and Bank of America, N.A.
+In connection with our expected purchase of the Marriott Los Angeles Airport and the Renaissance Worthington, we have obtained commitments from Wachovia Bank, National Association to provide acquisition mortgage financing in the aggregate amount of \$140.0 million.
+As a result, these managing underwriters each have interests in the succes